Pediatric Specialty Day

 Whether you're a seasoned practitioner seeking to deepen your expertise or a newcomer eager to expand your knowledge, ASHT Pediatric Specialty Day is your gateway to a comprehensive understanding of the evolving landscape of pediatric hand therapy.

-Pediatric Specialty Day will be held as a full day of programming prior to the start of the ASHT Annual Meeting that evening.
+Pediatric Specialty Day will be held as a full day of programming the day before the start of the ASHT Annual Meeting.
 Registration will be available for purchase on its own or as an add-on to the full conference package.

 Registration